Axway/flowmanager/README.md

 ## Conecting to Api Catalog

-In order to connect to Api Catalog please register the keys generated with the script found in **./scripts** folder or custom ones into Api Catalog and get the Client ID which you must enter into docker-compose under the `FC_APIC_CLIENTID` environment variable.
+In order to connect to Api Catalog please register the keys generated with the script found in **./scripts** folder or custom ones into Api Catalog and get the Client ID which you must enter into docker-compose under the `FM_APIC_CLIENTID` environment variable.

 #### Using a custom MongoDB

-In order to use a custom MongoDB service you must first comment/remove the entries under the `fcmongo` service located in the docker-compose file.
+In order to use a custom MongoDB service you must first comment/remove the entries under the `fmmongo` service located in the docker-compose file.

-Furthermore you must edit the `flowcentral` service located in the same file.
+Furthermore you must edit the `flowmanager` service located in the same file.
 You must fill out the MongoDB environment variables with the appropriate values specific to your custom solution.
-Finally you must comment/remove the entry `depends_on` from the `flowcentral`.
+Finally you must comment/remove the entry `depends_on` from the `flowmanager`.

 When using mongo with ssl the truststore must be generated and put in the apropriated path.